Take Action Now

 Small-scale farmers who did the least to cause the climate crisis are feeling it’s worst effects right now.
 Lives and livelihoods are being lost due to extreme weather, pushing families and whole communities to the brink.

-The climate crisis was caused by centuries of exploitation of people and planet by the world’s wealthiest.
-The highest-earning 1 percent are responsible for the same level of emissions as the lowest earning 5 billion people.
+The climate crisis was caused by centuries of exploitation of people and the planet by the world’s wealthiest.
+The highest-earning 1 percent are responsible for the same level of emissions as the lowest earning 5 billion people in the world.
 (Oxfam, Climate Inequality report, 2023).

 Fairtrade farmers are taking action already.